FactionMaster/FactionMaster/README.md

 default-member-limit: 2
 default-ally-limit: 2
 default-power: 0

+min-faction-name-length: 3
+max-faction-name-length: 20

+# If it set to true, image will be display near button
+# If it set to false, image will be disabled
+active-image: true
+# ------------------ BROADCAST MESSAGE CONFIGURATION ---------------------

+broadcast-faction-create: false
+broadcast-faction-create-message: "{playerName} has created the faction {factionName}"
+broadcast-faction-delete: false
+broadcast-faction-delete-message: "{playerName} has deleted the faction {factionName}"
+broadcast-faction-transferProperty: false
+broadcast-faction-transferProperty-message: "{playerName} transferred the property to {targetName} of the faction {factionName}"

+# --------------------- CLAIM CONFIGURATION --------------------------

 claim-cost:
   # the type is the same type as level reward, you can put :